 View the 2017 Breaking the ICE Sponsorship Brochure (PDF)

 Download the Breaking the ICE 2017 Sponsorship and Donation Form (PDF)

-BTI and ICEwest are collaborative projects kindly supported, organized and coordinated by International Society for AAC, Canadian Chapter, MICROComputer Science Center Inc., Tobii Dynavox, PACE Independent Living, Ontario Federation for Cerebral Palsy, Communication Assistance for Youth and Adults (CAYA), Aroga Assistive Technology, Effort Trust, Harmonize for Speech Fund, Access Independent Living Services, Quillsoft, Ontario Trillium Foundation and people who use Augmentative and Alternative Communication.
+Breaking the ICE, ICEwest and ICEalberta are collaborative projects that are kindly supported, organized and coordinated by International Society for AAC, Canadian Chapter, MICROComputer Science Center Inc., Tobii Dynavox, PACE Independent Living, Ontario Federation for Cerebral Palsy, Communication Assistance for Youth and Adults (CAYA), Aroga Assistive Technology, Effort Trust, Harmonize for Speech Fund, Access Independent Living Services, Quillsoft, Ontario Trillium Foundation and people who use Augmentative and Alternative Communication.